anilmainali/Everyday-Learning/ScratchPad.md

 The load balancer continues passing requests to servers based on this order.
 This ensures that the server load is distributed evenly to handle high traffic.

+# Which Load Balancing Method Are You Using?

+When your server is getting more requests than it can handle, it's a happy day for the marketing department.
+Lots of users are coming in and using the system.
+For the IT department, it means making some serious changes.
+It's time to add one or more servers, but they all have to look like one server to the users.

+The server cluster has to allocate requests so that all the machines are doing a roughly equal share of the work.
+Otherwise, some users will get great performance while others will see a very slow server or even find their sessions dropped.
+The hardware and software that manages the allocation is a load balancer.